Answer a few simple questions to make your document in minutes

 This solution is, in many cases, notably less expensive than finding and hiring the average law firm.
 If needed, you can fill out a Medical PoA on behalf of a family member, and then have them sign it after you've drafted it.
 Please note that for a Power of Attorney to be legally valid, the principal must be an adult who is mentally competent at the time of signing.
 In the event that the principal has already been declared incompetent, a conservatorship generally will be necessary.
 When dealing with this situation, it's a good idea for you to speak with a lawyer.

-Anyone who is over 18 should have a Healthcare Power of Attorney.
+Anyone who is over 18 should have a Medical Power of Attorney.
 Though it's difficult to think about, there might come a time when you aren't able to make important decisions on your own.
 Here are some common circumstances where PoA forms might be helpful:

-Whether your North Carolina Healthcare Power of Attorney is being produced in response to an unexpected emergency or as part of a forward-looking plan, notarization and/or witnesses will often help to protect your agent if a third party challenges their privileges and authority.
+Whether your North Carolina Medical Power of Attorney is being produced in response to an unexpected emergency or as part of a forward-looking plan, notarization and/or witnesses will often help to protect your agent if a third party challenges their privileges and authority.

-Sometimes, in researching the subjects of estate planning and/or elder care, you may see "healthcare power of attorney" and "healthcare proxy" used together.
+Sometimes, in researching the subjects of estate planning and/or elder care, you may see "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used together.
 At the end of the day, they are one and the same.
 That being said, you should keep in mind that it is absolutely possible to have agency over matters that are not health-related, in which case, "proxy" usually is not the term of choice.

 The fees associated with meeting and hiring the average legal provider to generate a Medical Power of Attorney could total between $200 and $500, based on your location.
 When you use Rocket Lawyer, you are not just filling out a Power of Attorney template.
 In case you ever require support from a lawyer, your Rocket Lawyer membership offers up to 40% in savings when you hire an attorney from our On Call network.